ironsheep/RPi-Reporter-MQTT2HA-Daemon/README.md

 - [Integration](#integration) - a quick look at what's reported to MQTT about this RPi
 - [Troubleshooting](#troubleshooting) - having start up issues?
 Check here for common problems

-*Coming Soon*:

-- *Controlling your RPi from Home Assistant* - (Optional) Set up to allow remote control from HA

 Additional pages:

+- [Controlling your RPi from Home Assistant](./RMTECTRL.md) - (Optional) Set up to allow remote control from HA
 - [The Associated Lovelace RPi Monitor Card](https://github.com/ironsheep/lovelace-rpi-monitor-card) - This is our companion Custom Lovelace Card that makes displaying this RPi Monitor data very easy.
 - [ChangeLog](./ChangeLog) - We've been repairing or adding features to this script as users report issues or wishes.
 This is our list of changes.

 ## Features